michaelb/sniprun/README.md

 Sniprun is a code runner plugin for neovim.
 It aims to provide stupidly fast partial code testing for interpreted **and compiled** [languages](#support-levels-and-languages) .
 Sniprun blurs the line between standard save/run workflow, jupyter-like notebook, unit testing and REPL/interpreters.

+I know that this README is exhaustively long (bear with me), but Sniprun itself is and will remain rather simple: don't be afraid, questions are welcome too.

 - [Demos](README.md#demos)
 - [What does it do ?](README.md#what-does-it-do-)
 - [Installation](README.md#installation)